Infinidoge/nix-minecraft/CONTRIBUTING.md

 Please run `nix flake check` before submitting a PR.
 This will run some basic package tests, as well as check formatting.

+## PR Ettique/Policies

+### Including Upstream Changes

+Please rebase on top of master to include upstream changes, instead of merging in upstream changes.
+This helps keep the commit history of your PR clean.

 ## Meta files

 ### Changelog